thanhdinh2005/software-testing/README_ENG.md

 - **Database:** PostgreSQL
 - **Containerization:** Docker & Docker Compose

-### Tính năng chính
+### Features
-- Đăng nhập bằng username/password.
+- Login using username/password.
-- Quản lý CRUD sản phẩm.
+- CRUD operations for products.
-- API được bảo vệ bằng Spring Security.
+- API protected with Spring Security.

 ---

-## Hướng dẫn chạy ứng dụng
+## How to Run the Application

-### 1. Yêu cầu hệ thống
+### 1. System Requirements
-Cần cài đặt:
+You must install:
 - Docker Desktop
 - Git
 - Node.js